-Did You Define The Relationship Too Soon?
-Don't Panic, A Love Expert Reveals What To Do
+Uh Oh, Did You DTR Too Soon?
+Don't Panic, Here's What To Do

 Ah, the ever-stressful “defining the relationship” talk.
 It’s a hallmark of any new romantic partnership, and everyone seems to have different opinions about how to do it the right way.
 Often, it ends up being a guessing game based on whatever feels right in the moment — which can sometimes leave room for error.
 If you’re worried you defined the relationship too soon, take a step back and evaluate the signs.

 If you’ve moved things along too quickly, you may notice your partner pulling away from you when you seek connection.
 “If one partner is more interested in commitment than the other, labeling the relationship too soon can trigger expectations that set the stage for the pursuer-distancer pattern of behavior,” reveals Noelle Cordeaux, Life Coach and CEO of JRNI Coaching.
 This happens when one partner (the pursuer) is constantly looking for more communication, expressions of love, and time together, while the other partner (the distancer) feels overwhelmed and starts pulling back.
 When it feels like you're not on the same page about major things — like how much you should be talking or spending time together, or whether you should meet each other's friends and family — you probably defined the relationship before it was ready.